Who We Are

 Contact Carla: carlaATmovementgeneration.org

 Ellen grew up just south of Los Angeles as the daughter and granddaughter of Chinese and Korean immigrants.
-Since graduating from UC Berkeley in ’07, she has been working to uplift and support the leadership of low-income communities of color in the fight to address climate change and build grassroots community solutions.
+She lives in Oakland with her partner and their (magical) child.She’s been a grassroots organizer since 2007.
 Out of college she began as a program associate and director of the Climate Literacy Training program with the Environmental Justice & Climate Change Initiative.
 She was a core organizer with the Mobilization for Climate Justice West from 2009-2011.
-She worked at various youth-led and youth-centered programs in the Bay Area, as well as helped to build a national coalition of young people of color in the US called Youth for Climate Justice.
-Ellen recently worked as the Youth Program Coordinator for Mandela Marketplace, working with youth in West Oakland to increase access to healthy food in their community while working to build alternative economic models.
+She was an organizer and educator at various youth-led and youth-centered programs in the Bay Area, including as the Youth Program Coordinator for Mandela Marketplace, working with youth in West Oakland to increase access to healthy food in their community while building alternative economic models.

-She’s constantly reclaiming her connection to land, joining the ranks with the DJs of the movement, and staying fly in true West Coast style.
+She’s constantly reclaiming her connection to land, learning how to be a mama in the movement, and staying fly in true West Coast style.

 Contact Ellen: ellenATmovementgeneration.org